Rebekah Cole

 Biography

-Throughout her career, Dr. Cole has published more than 50 peer-reviewed journal articles and has presented at more than 25 international, national, and regional conferences.
-She is currently Chair of the Society for Academic and Emergency Medicine's (SAEM) Educational Research Interest Group.
+Dr. Cole has published more than 75 peer-reviewed journal articles and presented at over 50 international, national, and regional conferences.
+She serves as Chair of the Society for Academic Emergency Medicine's Educational Research Interest Group and also chairs USU’s School of Medicine Assessment Committee.

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications